hasufell/hsfm/hacking/HACKING.md

 * we can reason about filepaths and rely on them to be valid (don't confuse that with "they exist")
 * filepath functions like `(</>)` are now predictable and safe in contrast to the version from the `filepath` package

+The [hpath](https://hackage.haskell.org/package/hpath) library does exactly that for us.

 The only problem with this approach is that most libraries are still String based.
 Some provide dedicated `Foo.ByteString` modules though, but it might be necessary to fork libraries.